Kathleen Fay, Executive Director

 7 Days of Festival Concerts: The 2023 Festival will feature lively and engaging concerts Early Music's most exciting artists and ensembles—from legendary superstars to emerging talents.
 Plus the Organ and Keyboard Mini-Festivals!

-Fringe Concerts" One of the most important features of every Festival is the remarkable array of Fringe Concerts by dozens of artists and ensembles from around the world.
-Applications will open in late 2022.
+Fringe Concerts: One of the most important features of every Festival is the remarkable array of Fringe Concerts by dozens of artists and ensembles from around the world.
+Don't miss the ARS Recorder Relay Concert and Awards Presentation at the Boston Early Music Festival!

 The heart of the Festival, our Exhibition is the largest Early Music trade show in North America, with makers of period instruments, music publishers, dealers in rare books, prints, and manuscripts, representatives from the finest conservatories, and more Early Music professionals.